ERoa98/ERoa98/README.md

 - 👋 Hi, I’m Emilio Roa, currently studying electrical engineering in Universidad de Chile.
 This is my git repository where you can find all the proyects I've worked on.
 - 👀 I’m interested in artificial inteligence and data science.

-- 📫 You can reach my at my personal or institutional email: emilio.roa12@gmail.com / emilio.roa@ug.uchile.cl
+- 📫 You can reach me at my personal or institutional email: emilio.roa12@gmail.com / emilio.roa@ug.uchile.cl

 <!---